Introduction

 - Evaluate and determine conformance:

-- Result ± expanded uncertainty within limits, Pass
+- Pass: Result ± expanded uncertainty within limits,

-- Result ± expanded uncertainty exceeds limits, Fail
+- Fail: Result ± expanded uncertainty exceeds limits,

-- Result± expanded uncertainty overlaps limits, Indeterminate
+- Conditional Pass: Result ± expanded uncertainty within but overlaps limits,

 If you notice, the key is to determine whether the result plus or minus the expanded uncertainty is within, exceeds, or overlaps the limits.
 By focusing on these three outcomes, you should be able to easily determine which statement of conformity is right for your results.